masood1/cls-sample-templates/README.md

 6. API Gateway enhanced with trnformers
 7. API Gateway made more powerful by using Gystrix Circuit Breakers
 8. Added Swagger ClsMessageSerfvice for Rest Documentation:wq
+9. Added Zipkin fir tracing
+10. Attempted rabbitMQ but did not worked the code has been commented